Skip to content

 Establish a data backup plan

 One big benefit of physical backups is that you can take them offline to isolate them, which may be a more effective approach if other systems are infected with malware.
-That said, recovery from on-site backups is usually more time consuming.
+That said, a recovery procedure from on-site backups is usually more time consuming.
 Plus, if your office experiences a natural disaster and you only have on-site backups, there’s a very real risk that you’re completely out of luck.

-Your disaster recovery plan should spell out backup strategy, storage methods, frequency, validation procedures, and recovery process.
+Your disaster recovery plan should spell out the backup strategy, storage methods, frequency, validation procedures, and recovery process.

 Determine key team members

 Detail the responsibilities of your disaster recovery team members so that in the heat of the moment, everyone is ready to act quickly.
 You should also designate substitute recovery personnel in case a key player is out of the office.
-After all, you don’t want your disaster recovery to fail just because Alex couldn’t resist the allure of chugging drinks with tiny umbrellas on a distant beach.
+After all, you don’t want your disaster recovery process to fail just because Alex couldn’t resist the allure of chugging drinks with tiny umbrellas on a distant beach.

-Make a communication plan
+Make a communications plan

 If disaster strikes, you’ll need to act quickly.
 Include who to contact and their contact information.
 Also detail which situations require communication with other stakeholders, like employees, customers, vendors, and (of course) your favorite regulatory agencies.
 Remember that any computer-based communication tool, including your VoIP system, may be offline, so you’ll need an alternative form of communication and continued access to contact information.